pygments/pygments/doc/faq.rst

 How can I report a bug or suggest a feature?
 --------------------------------------------

-Please report bugs and feature wishes in the tracker at Bitbucket.
+Please report bugs and feature wishes in the tracker at GitHub.

-You can also e-mail the author or use IRC, see the contact details.
+You can also e-mail the authors, see the contact details.

 I want this support for this language!
 --------------------------------------